Made by infusing marigold flowers, you can easily harness the amazing properties of calendula oil right on your kitchen counter.

 In present times, many still observe and swear by the traditional uses of calendula oil.
 Though little to no scientific evidence can be found for most of the traditional applications, many testimonials have claimed calendula oil's potency for various conditions.

-Apart from the traditional uses above, in modern times, calendula oil is useful for:
+Apart from the traditional uses above, in modern times, calendula oil is used for:

 - treating diaper rash;